|

 Contrary to popular opinion the Key of Solomon was not translated from a Hebrew original.
 During the gradual decline and fall of the Byzantine Empire, this precious text, along with many others, was taken to Italy.
 This may even have happened when Constantinople was sacked in 1453.
 It is quite likely that it was taken to Venice, where parts of it were translated into Latin and Italian.

 Abridged Latin copies entitled the Clavicula Salomonis circulated in Europe, going through many changes, languages and versions to become the Key of Solomon as we know it (some of those manuscripts are published as Volume IV of the present series).
-Now for the first time you can read the whole text (large portions of which were left out of the Latin translations) arranged clearly in the order in which it was meant to be read.
+Now for the first time you can read the whole text (large portions of which were left out of the Latin translations).

 CLOTH EDITION